 - Spread your finished compost on your garden beds or use it in container gardens.

-Note: You probably don’t want to bring your fresh compost into the house since it should be home to many little critters.
+Note: You probably don’t want to bring your fresh compost into the house since it will likely be home to many little critters.

-- If your pile starts to stink, just give it a quick turn and add some grass clippings or dry leaves if available.
+- If your pile does start to stink, it might have too much moisture.
+Just give it a quick turn and add some grass clippings or dry leaves if available.

-- Wash out your pail when it gets icky (about every other day for us).
+- Wash out your indoor compost pail when it gets icky (about every other day for us).

 - Not Enough Space.
 Composting only requires 9 square feet of space, or less if you choose a smaller space-saving bin.
 And since it’s just about the easiest garden task you can undertake, it’s an excellent use of your yard space.

 - Animals.
-Depending on where you live, raccoons or rodents may be attracted to your pile.
+Depending on where you live, raccoons or rodents may be attracted to your composting pit.

 - Messy.
 Some people think composting is messy, but it’s no worse than taking out the trash.
-Plus, you don’t have that food rotting in the trash can waiting for trash day.
+Plus, you don’t have that food rotting in the garbage can waiting for garbage pickup.

 Yes!
 As an accompaniment to gardening, it’s a very worthwhile routine that is fun for the whole family!